Michigan Nursing License Renewal: 3 Steps

 Step 1: Determine Your Renewal Deadline

-Start by knowing your license expiration date — it’s essential.
 In Michigan, RN and LPN licenses require renewal every two years.
 You can renew as early as 90 business days prior to the expiration date.
-There’s a 60-day grace period for renewal, but remember, there’s a $20 late fee if you wait until that time.
+There’s a 60-day grace period for renewal, but a $20 late fee applies if you wait until that time.
+APRN renewals align with your Michigan RN license renewal, so you’ll renew both licenses together.
+If you’re still uncertain about your expiration date, visit the official renewal portal for the most up-to-date information.

-Step 2: Satisfy Continuing Education Requirements
+Step 2: Satisfy Michigan Nursing License Renewal Requirements

 The next significant milestone in your Michigan nursing license renewal journey is to meet all continuing education requirements.

-• CNA requirements: You need proof of 40 hours of relevant work experience in the last 24 months.
-Starting March 23, 2024, you’ll also need proof of 12 hours of continuing education, which must include training on abuse, neglect, and care plans.
+CNA requirements: You need proof of 40 hours of relevant work experience in the last 24 months.
+Starting March 23, 2026, you’ll also need proof of 12 hours of continuing education, which must include training on abuse, neglect, and care plans.

 If you are wondering where to find continuing education opportunities, IntelyEdu offers a variety of courses that carry accreditation from the American Nurses Credentialing Center (ANCC).
-Take advantage of this opportunity.

 Step 3: Submit Your Online Renewal Application

-Keep in mind that the Michigan Board of Nursing is regulated by LARA, so don’t get confused when you see this name on your screen or in your emails.
+If you’ve changed your address, last name, or any other license-related details, don’t forget to update them first.
+Keep in mind that the Michigan Board of Nursing is regulated by Licensing and Regulatory Affairs (LARA), so don’t get confused when you see this name on your screen or in your emails.

-• RN and LPN: $131
+- RN and LPN: $131

 You can pay the fee with a credit or debit card (Visa, MasterCard, American Express, or Discover).
 After making the payment, remember to print or save an electronic receipt for your records.